voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 MATT:
-And anonymous delegation?
+And anonymous proxying?

 DAN:
-Mostly anonymous delegation.
-No one else can see who you delegate to.
+Mostly anonymous proxying.
+No one else can see who you proxy to.

 MATT:
 That's how it should be.
-So to be delegated to... means removing anonymity?
+So to be proxied to... means removing anonymity?

 DAN:
 Yep, we can all see how our representatives are voting.
-Before someone can delegate to you, you must approve.
+Before someone can proxy to you, you must approve.
 If you do, since you now represent them, they can see all your votes.